buildforfun/buildforfun.github.io/_posts/2024-09-25-Biohacking-experiment.md

 ## Intervention

-### Food
-I will be taking food logs.
-I'm too lazy to track this using an app such as myfitnesspal.
-Instead I am just going to note the food down in notes app.
-I'm hoping the act of noting will help me self correct.

 ### Physical exercise
 Signed up to the gym on the 25.09.24.
-The plan is to exercise 6 days a week.
+The plan is to go gym as often as I can.
 This alongside muay thai which i do 2x a week should put me on the path to hitting my target weight.

 ## Data
 Date: 25.09.24 <br>